- Undergraduate Program

 To see the Psychology major requirements for previous catalog years select this link.
-Click this link for a side-by-side comparison (pdf) checklist of the old General (760) and new majors.
+Click this link for a side-by-side comparison (pdf) checklist of the old General (760) major and the new major.
 For a side-by-side comparison (pdf) of the old Extended (519) and new majors select this link.
 (To change to the new major, contact your advisor).

 Admission criteria for the B.A. in Psychology (reference number 760) are

 - a minimum composite ACT of 20 (or equivalent SAT) OR

 - minimum cumulative GPA of 2.5 after 30 plus hours.